-How Can I Determine Which "COM" Port Numbers Were Assigned to Each of the Physical Ports on My NI-Serial Card?
+Which COM Port Numbers Were Assigned to Each of the Physical Ports on My NI-Serial Card

-I have one or more PCI or PXI Serial cards installed on a computer with Windows 2000.
+I have one or more PCI or PXI Serial cards installed on my computer.
 I can see all of the COM ports listed in MAX, but I can't tell which COM port corresponds to a particular physical port number on each of my cards.
 For example, I have a PXI-8420/8 and a PXI-8421/4, giving me a total of 14 COM ports (including the two that are built-in with the PXI controller).
 I don't want to have to use trial and error to figure out which of the connectors I should use if I want to communicate with COM3.

 In most cases, COM port numbers will be assigned sequentially beginning with the first COM port number that is available.
 If you only had the PXI-8421/4, then port one on the board would most likely be COM3, and port 4 would be COM6.
 When you have multiple boards, it may be difficult to know for sure.